techidaily/site-youtube-web/source/_posts/ed-2024-approved-stepwise-strategies-building-a-playlist-on-youtube.md

 ![how-to-make-a-playlist-on-youtube-for-uploaded-video-step7](https://images.wondershare.com/how-to-make-a-playlist-on-youtube-for-uploaded-video-step7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After uploading the video, it will be added to the playlist that you have selected.
 You can create as many playlists as you want.
 There is no restriction on that.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to make a playlist on Youtube of others' videos